zfdang/enclave-lottery-app/docs/HYBRID_ARCHITECTURE.md

 ```

 ### Contract Deployment
-The system includes automatic contract deployment if no address is configured.
+The system uses pre-deployed contracts configured by admin.
 The enclave will:
 1. Deploy the Lottery contract on startup
 2. Configure itself as the authorized enclave address
 3. Set default betting parameters (min: 0.001 ETH, max: 10 ETH)